Bob Stewart (politician): Career after the army

 In 1997 Stewart took three weeks' leave from the public relations company Hill & Knowlton to help his friend Martin Bell who was standing for Parliament in Tatton as an Independent candidate.
 Stewart was alongside Bell when they were confronted by the sitting Conservative Member of Parliament for the constituency, Neil Hamilton and his wife Christine on Knutsford Heath.
 Bell, who was opposing Hamilton as a result of accusations that Hamilton had accepted money for promoting causes in Parliament, gave Stewart the credit for defining his criticism of Hamilton as having already admitted to "conduct unbecoming".

+In 2006, he presented the British tv show At War With Next Door.

 Since leaving the army Stewart has become a well-known commentator upon military and political affairs, frequently commenting upon the defence policy of the British Government and the wars in Afghanistan and Iraq.
 In 2009 he condemned the system compensating injured soldiers, accusing the MOD of acting with "the speed of a striking sloth".
 He also accused the government of repeatedly refusing the requests of army commanders for more troops and more helicopters in Afghanistan.